Hisham-cs/FinGuide/README.md

 ## Troubleshooting

--**Installation Issues**: If the app doesn't install, ensure your OS meets the system requirements.
+- Installation Issues: If the app doesn't install, ensure your OS meets the system requirements.

 ## Delete a file